phrohdoh/easage/README.md

 ## Running

+> Note: This part is under construction and will be changing rapidly.
+Information here may be incorrect at the time of reading.

 Included in this source tree are three example command-line applications that use `easage`:

 * bigread (prints out metadata given a single .big filepath)